Picking a new printer for your company requires a little homework.

-Laser printers use a powder called toner that’s electrically charged and heated to bind it to paper using a drum and a fuser.
-They’re typically better suited for big offices that need to print high volumes at a high rate of speed.
-Laser printers are great if you need high-quality black text and color graphics.
+If you've ever used one of the larger commercial copiers found in an office setting, you're likely already familiar with laser printer technology.
+Instead of liquid ink, laser printers use a powder called toner that’s electrically charged and heated to bind it to paper using a drum and a fuser.
+The image is made with the laser and toner is melted into this image to create the image on the paper.
+These printers are typically better suited for big offices that need to print high volumes at a high rate of speed.
+Laser printers are great if your office needs high-quality black text and color graphics.

 - Faster print speeds that can handle large printing volumes

 - Produces high-quality text on any type of paper